 Everything Change - Writers Lab

-The Everything Change Writers Lab is running alongside Everything Change, a series of free virtual talks and provocations exploring the roles creativity, adaptive thinking and storytelling can play in overcoming the challenges of climate and ecological crises.
+The Everything Change Writers Lab followed Everything Change, a series of free virtual talks and provocations held in June 2021, exploring the roles creativity, adaptive thinking and storytelling can play in overcoming the challenges of climate and ecological crises.
 The Everything Change Writers Lab is co-produced by Taliesin Arts Centre and Dhaka Lit Fest.

 Through Everything Change, we aren't just interested in discussing how storytelling and creativity relate to the climate crisis — we’re interested in provoking and facilitating new narratives about this moment in time.
 That’s why we have invited six incredible writing talents from Wales and Bangladesh to immerse themselves in the conversations of Everything Change, creating an engine for new ways of narrating the climate crisis.
-The writers have been commissioned to create new works across poetry, fiction and drama to be showcased later this year and at Dhaka Lit Fest in January 2022.
+The writers have been commissioned to create new works across poetry, fiction and drama to be showcased in June 2022, and at Dhaka Lit Fest in January 2022.

 Alys Conran’s first novel Pigeon (Parthian, 2016) won the Wales Book of the Year Award and was shortlisted for the International Dylan Thomas Prize.
 Her second, Dignity (Weidenfeld & Nicolson, 2019) also met critical acclaim.
 She was Hay Festival International Fellow 2020, and lectures in Creative Writing at Bangor.